Skip to content

 All applicants who are non-native speakers of English must enclose proof of their English proficiency in their application.
 For official UW Graduate School policy information, please refer to Graduate Policy 3.2: English Language Proficiency Requirements.

-• Official, valid academic IELTS scores showing a total score of 7.0 or higher
+• Official, valid academic IELTS score of 7.0 or higher.

-• Official, valid Duolingo English Test scores showing a score of 125 or higher
+• Official, valid Duolingo English Test score of 130 or higher.

 Further information about enclosing this documentation in the application may be found on the How to Apply page.